telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/EditorEnterLinebreakShiftEnterParagraph/README.md

 ## Sample Overview
-This area demonstrates how to configure the Telerik Editor component to use Enter key for line breaks and Shift+Enter for paragraphs in ASP.NET MVC.
-The sample shows how to register custom tools to override the default behavior, allowing users to insert line breaks with Enter and create new paragraphs with Shift+Enter.
+This area demonstrates how to configure the Telerik Editor component to customize Enter key behavior in ASP.NET MVC.
+The sample shows how to register custom tools to override the default Enter key action, making Enter insert line breaks (&lt;br&gt;) and Shift+Enter insert paragraphs (&lt;p&gt;), which is the opposite of the default behavior.

+Common techniques shown in this sample:
+- Registering custom Editor tools using EditorUtils.registerTool
+- Creating Tool instances with custom keyboard shortcuts
+- Using NewLineCommand for line break insertion
+- Using ParagraphCommand for paragraph element creation
+- Overriding default keyboard behavior with custom commands
+- Configuring key combinations (key + shift modifier) for different actions

 ---